Updated: Nov 19, 2020

 At an even lower price point than the FH1, yet still managing to put out some impressive build and sound quality, the FH1S possess serious value and shouldn’t be easily dismissed.

-I would say the Fiio FH1s are decent if you're thinking of taking their first step into the world of “hifi-music” without breaking the bank, or to anyone looking for a beater set to bring about on your daily commutes.
-It is not a game-changer or something that's going to blow people's minds but comes across as a reliable IEM.
-It's an all-round performer for its price and manages to look pretty on top of all the things that it manages to do well.
-It has a lot of value at its price point and competes well with sets similarly priced and I have no doubts about its durability either.
-Kudos to Fiio for the change in tuning to fix the shortcomings of the original FH1 and overall design.
-However, some quirks in the tonality are holding this set back.
+I would say the Fiio FH1s are decent if you’re thinking of taking their first step into the world of “hifi-music” without breaking the bank, or to anyone looking for a beater set to bring about on your daily commutes.
+It is not a game-changer or something that’s going to blow people’s minds but comes across as a reliable IEM.
+It’s a decent performer for its price and manages to look pretty on top of all the things that it manages to do well.
+Kudos to Fiio for the change in tuning to fix the shortcomings of the original FH1.
+However, some quirks in the tonality are holding this back.
 Do leave a comment if you agree/disagree with my impressions of this set or have any questions about it!